 As we mentioned in the exchange section, storing your crypto on exchanges is not a good idea.
 Exchanges get hacked pretty regularly and systems are not always in place to ensure your coins are safe.
 Consider storing your crypto private keys offline in a paper or hard wallet, like Ledger Nano or Trezor.
 This is considered cold storage, as opposed to “hot” storage that includes exchanges and online wallets.

 Alternatively, you can store your private keys on paper that is stored safely.
-We don’t recommend storing the keys on your device.
 When you want to do some trading on an exchange, you can move your crypto online for that purpose by using your private keys.

 Knowing what you can afford to lose is the first step in determining the level of risk you should take on when trading.
-A good benchmark is to never trade more than 1% of your working capital.
+A good benchmark is to never spend more than 1% of your working capital on one trade.